Klinsmann’s job is to transform US football

 The 49-year-old Klinsmann scored 47 goals in 108 appearances for West Germany and Germany, winning the 1990 World Cup and 1996 European Championship.
 His club career included stretches at Stuttgart, Inter Milan, Monaco, Tottenham and Bayern Munich.

 He speaks to players with the experience of playing at the highest level in Europe, and he embraces the types of statistical analysis, fitness techniques and advanced diet first employed by American coaches in other sports.
-He also made the controversial decision to drop career scoring leader Landon Donovan.

 “He’s different, but good different,” United States defender DaMarcus Beasley said.
 “He’s always full of life.
 He’s always laughing.
 He’s always smiling.
 He’s very energetic, even in meetings.
 You can tell that he’s happy to be here, happy to be the coach of the national team.
 I just think his persona will kind of rub off on us and give us that fight and that passion, the same how he played when he was a player.”